|Nutrition Facts (per serving)|

 1/2 cup freshly grated Parmesan cheese

-- Optional Garnish: 1 tablespoon finely chopped green onion tops or fresh parsley
+1 tablespoon finely chopped green onion tops, or fresh parsley, for garnish, optional

 Gather the ingredients.

 Heat 4 cups of vegetable broth to the boiling point; reduce heat to the lowest setting to keep it hot.

 Melt the butter in a medium saucepan.
 Add the minced shallot and pecans, cook until shallot is tender.

 Add the rice to the shallot and pecan mixture and cook, stirring, for 1 to 2 minutes.
 Stir in sweet potato.
 Stir about 3/4 cup of the hot broth into the rice mixture.
 Cook over medium-low heat, stirring constantly until the liquid has been absorbed.